 Yes, all letters of recommendation must be written on the letterhead of the organization where your recommender works.
 We suggest you give them this instruction when you ask them to write a letter for you and make sure they understand that it is very important that they put your letter on letterhead before they submit it.

-The University of San Francisco Master of Public Health Program housed in the School of Nursing and Health Professions received notice on January 7, 2020 that the Council of Education for Public Health (CEPH) has granted full accreditation status for the USF public health graduate program.
-Accreditation status is awarded for seven years through December 31, 2026.
+The University of San Francisco Master of Public Health Program is fully accredited by the Council of Education for Public Health (CEPH) through December 31, 2026.

 Please check our State Authorization Status List for the states and territories from which we can enroll students in specific online degree programs.